 EDI provides trading partners with an efficient business tool for the automatic transmission of commercial data from one computer application directly to another.
 Companies do not need to worry about different incompatible computer systems.
 Through the use of GS1 EDI message standards, data may be communicated quickly, efficiently and accurately irrespective of users internal hardware and software types.

-The successful implementation of EDI provides major benefits for a company and its trading partners including;
+The successful implementation of EDI provides major benefits for a company and its trading partners including;1.
+Cost efficiency:

-1. Cost efficiency: Significantly reducing the volume of paper to be handled and re keyed results in immediate savings in administrative and personnel costs.
-Staff can be redeployed to other more value-add functions within the organization.
+Significantly reducing the volume of paper to be handled and re keyed results in immediate savings in administrative and personnel costs.
+Staff can be redeployed to other more value-add functions within the organization.2.
+Increased speed:

-2. Increased speed: Large volumes of commercial data can be communicated from one computer to another in a matter of minutes, enabling faster response and greater customer satisfaction.
+Large volumes of commercial data can be communicated from one computer to another in a matter of minutes, enabling faster response and greater customer satisfaction.3.
+Improved accuracy:

 The benefits of EDI are: